junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 He turns the door knob, and the door opens obediently.
 Dean deliberately ignores Sam's look on the back of his head.

-Cass is in the room, sitting by his clean and clearly not-slept-on bed, hands pressed firmly on the temple, eyes shut tight, looking too concentrated that it looks very close to pain.
+Cass is in the room, sitting by his clean unslept-in bed, hands pressed firmly on the temple, eyes shut tight, looking too concentrated that it looks very close to pain.

 Dean dashes inside, holding him around the shoulder, shaking slightly, "Hey, hey Cass, buddy, what's wrong?
 What happened?"